umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/Ask-For-Help-and-Join-The-Community/index.md

 If you need some help... here's where to find it

 ## Outcome
 You're a registered user on **Our**, the community portal for Umbraco.
-Maybe you've even signed up to attend a nearby meetup!
+Maybe you have even signed up to attend a nearby meetup!

 ## Steps
 1. Visit [Our Umbraco](https://our.umbraco.org/member/Signup) and register to become part of The Friendly CMS.